 4. Sweetener and Acid

-Adding a sweetener, like honey, sugar, brown sugar, maple syrup can be most delicious option in most sweet and sour sauces and gravies.
+Adding a sweetener, like honey, sugar, brown sugar, maple syrup can be the most delicious option in most sweet and sour sauces and gravies.
 Use a combo of acid like vinegar, lemon juice, tamarind pulp, or fruit juices.
 This will not only bring down this spiciness but also add a twist to the flavor.
 Start with 1 teaspoon sugar and 1 teaspoon acid.
 Then adjust as needed.

 However, be careful some foods are savory like Indian curries.
 Adding sugar might spoil the taste.
 Looks for other options if it's Indian curry.
 So add only lemon juice first and then add very little sugar if needed.